It's the Most Wonderful Time of the Year: PSATTM Scores Released!

 Students who put in 20 hours of SAT practice gain an average of 115 points on their SAT score.

 This is not 20 hours a month, or a week, or a day!
 This is just 20 hours total.
-So the good news for students who receive their PSAT score reports in December is that they have lots of time to practice for the SAT before taking it in the spring or summer.
+So the good news for students who receive their PSAT score reports now is that they have lots of time to practice for the SAT before taking it.
 It really is the most wonderful time of the year!